waynodiablo/Oystercard/pills/returning_your_makers_laptop.md

 ## Remember to

 1. Clean the laptop using the wipes in the stationary cabinet.
 2. Reset the laptop to Factory settings.
-I will forward you a page explaining how to do it.
-You can either use the IOS sticks we have or download the IOS online as you reset the laptop.
+You can either use the Mac OS sticks we have or download Mac OS online as you reset the laptop.
 3. Report any damages or hardware problems.
+4. Return it to Florence on the first floor

 # How to reset the laptop by USB